 I am a conspiracy theorist.
 But I've grown to view the fixation on the Bavarian Illuminati as a bit of a distraction.
 They are relevant, but I think the greater narrative is less that they took over Freemasonry and more that older agendas within Freemasonry hijacked their methods.
 I've alluded to much of this before in Illuminati Vs Esoteric Freemasonry.

 1717 is the year the Premier Grand Lodge of England was founded.
 The same year George I became King establishing the House of Hanover.
-In the party system of England at this time the Whig Party was the party that was most allied with King George himself.
+In the party system of England at that time the Whig Party was the party that was most allied with King George himself.
 It's interesting then how many notable Freemasons of this period, including Grand Masters, were Whigs.
 Philip Wharton was the most notable exception, he was an Early Grand Master, but was a Jacobite rather then a Whig.
 He also founded the original Hellfire Club, which has no provable connection to the more famous one.

 Sir Robert Walpole was a Freemason, in fact it seems the Masons sometimes met in his residence.